AnonC0DER/Mrock_django_music_project/README.md

 2- cd Mrock_django_music_project

-3- python3 manage.py createsuperuser
+3- python3 manage.py createsuperuser \n
 **Enter your username and password**

-4- python manage.py runserver
+4- python manage.py runserver\n
 **open 127.0.0.1:8000 in your browser**

-5- Admin Panel : 127.0.0.1:8000/admin
+5- Admin Panel : 127.0.0.1:8000/admin\n
-**Enter your username and password
+**Enter your username and password**

 6- Now your can upload your musics